knocklabs/docs/pages/send-notifications/triggering-workflows.md

 ## Multi-tenancy in notifications

-You can optionally pass a `tenant` to your `notify` call that allows notifications generated during the workflow execution to belong to that tenant.
+You can optionally pass a `tenant` to your `notify` call.
+If you are a product that allows users to belong to multiple tenants, you'll want to pass a `tenant` to Knock in your notify calls so that you can make sure a given user's in-app feed is scoped to the tenants to which they belong in your product.

 You can read more about [supporting multi-tenancy in our guide](/send-and-manage-data/multi-tenancy).